ydDianYu/Movie_Recommender_System/README.md

-# Movie_Recommender_System
+# movie-recommender-system

-This project uses the technique of Item-based Collaborative Filtering to make movie recommendations based on users' past rating activities.
+Use Item-based Collaborative Filtering to make movie recommendations.

-This project uses movie rating data from MovieLens (http://movielens.org), a movie recommendation service.
-The data is collected and made available by GroupLens Research (https://grouplens.org/datasets/movielens/).
+The movie rating data from MovieLens (http://movielens.org) is collected and made available by GroupLens Research (https://grouplens.org/datasets/movielens/).